Mario Party: Star Rush: Sales

-In Japan, Mario Party: Star Rush sold 26,000 units in its first week, placing it at #2 on the sales charts, behind Battlefield 1.
-This marked a significant decrease from the 50,000 units sold by the game's predecessor, Mario Party 10, as well as the 132,000 units sold by the previous handheld title, Mario Party: Island Tour, during their respective debut weeks in Japan.
-As of December 16, 2016, Mario Party: Star Rush had sold 88,000 copies in Japan.
+In Japan, Mario Party: Star Rush sold more than 26,000 units in the first week of its release, placing it at #2 on the sales charts, behind Battlefield 1.
+This marked a significant decrease from the 50,000 units sold by the game's predecessor, Mario Party 10 (2015), as well as the 132,000 units sold by the previous handheld title, Mario Party: Island Tour, during their respective debut weeks in Japan.
+As of December 16, 2016, Mario Party: Star Rush had sold more than 88,000 copies in Japan.

 Legacy

 Mario Party: Star Rush was succeeded by Mario Party: The Top 100, a 2017 minigame compilation for the 3DS.
 Toad Scramble's mechanic of recruiting non-player characters as allies and using their dice returned in Super Mario Party, a 2018 title for the Nintendo Switch.
 This system would later return in Super Mario Party Jamboree, a 2024 title for the Switch, with players now recruiting allies by winning minigames.